Yankees vs. Orioles Player Props Betting Odds

 Torres Stats

-- Torres has put up 44 hits with eight doubles, a triple, seven home runs and 24 walks.
+- Gleyber Torres has put up 46 hits with eight doubles, a triple, seven home runs and 25 walks.
 He has driven in 22 runs with five stolen bases.

-- Torres hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .227 with a home run, a walk and an RBI.
+- Torres enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .333 with a home run, two walks and an RBI.

 Torres Recent Games